ccheshirecat/volant/docs/guides/plugins.md

 Volant treats every specialized workload as a **plugin**.
 A plugin is defined by a manifest that declares:

-- Optional runtime identifier (used for metadata only)
+- Optional runtime identifier (used for metadata only; defaults to the plugin name when omitted)
 - Artifact references (root filesystem bundle, optional OCI images, checksums/signatures)
 - Resource hints (CPU, memory)
 - Workload contract (entrypoint, HTTP/WebSocket base URLs, environment variables)